-The election of directors ("Proposal 1") is a matter considered non-routine under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters; as a result, there may be broker non-votes on Proposal 1.
+The election of directors ("Proposal 1") and the approval, on an advisory basis, of the Company's executive compensation ("Proposal 2") are matters considered non-routine under applicable rules.
+A bank, broker or other nominee cannot vote without instructions on non-routine matters; as a result, there may be broker non-votes on Proposals 1 and 2.

-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2013 ("Proposal 2") is a matter considered routine under applicable rules.
-A broker or other nominee may generally vote on routine matters and, therefore, no broker non-votes are expected to occur in connection with Proposal 2.
+The ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal 2014 ("Proposal 3") is a matter considered routine under applicable rules.
+A bank, broker or other nominee may generally vote on routine matters and, therefore, no broker non-votes are expected to occur in connection with Proposal 3.